BenedictJoel/AI-Visual-Search-Engine/README.md

-# 🔍 Multimodal AI Visual Search Engine
+# AI Visual Search Engine (Content-Based Image Retrieval)

 ## 📌 Project Overview
 This project is an advanced **Content-Based Visual Recommendation System**.
 Instead of relying on traditional text tags or user click-history, this system leverages **Computer Vision** to "read" the visual features of a product (shape, pattern, color) and instantly recommends similar items.